 While it may seem like a bit of a stretch, product designers and developers can actually learn a lot from the disastrous implications of dinosaur cloning that play out in “Jurassic Park.”
 Hear me out on this one.

 As one of the most successful blockbuster films of the 1990s, “Jurassic Park” doesn’t offer much in the way of hard scientific accuracy.
 It does, however, raise some pretty significant ethical questions, most notably around the morality of cloning dinosaurs—or any living creature for that matter.

 This idea is best articulated in the film by mathematician and chaos theorist Dr. Ian Malcolm, played by Jeff Goldblum.
-When he’s brought in to consult on the park’s viability, Malcolm expresses disagreement with the scientific motivations for bringing dinosaurs back to life, stating, “Yeah, but your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should.”
+When he’s brought in to consult on the park’s viability, Malcolm expresses disagreement with the scientific motivations for bringing dinosaurs back to life, stating,

 Here, Malcolm is outlining some of the film’s key ethical questions: Just because we have the technology and expertise to pull something off, does that mean that we should?
 Is what we’re working to bring into the world responsible and designed to fulfill a specific need?
 Is our pursuit of scientific discovery rooted in a desire to make the world a better place?

 Anyone that has seen the film knows that cloning dinosaurs has some pretty dire consequences.
 Chalk it up to the hubris of man, a lack of preparedness, or a combination of both—the park scientists’ efforts resulted in disaster.